openmc-dev/openmc/docs/source/usersguide/materials.rst

 indicate where cross section data can be found on the filesystem.
 This file serves the same role that ``xsdir`` does for MCNP_ or ``xsdata`` does for Serpent.
-Information on how to generate a cross section listing file can be found in FIXME.
+Information on how to generate a cross section listing file can be found in :ref:`create_xs_library`.
 Once you have a cross sections file that has been generated, you can tell OpenMC to use this file either by setting :attr:`Materials.cross_sections` or by setting the :envvar:`OPENMC_CROSS_SECTIONS` environment variable to the path of the ``cross_sections.xml`` file.
 The former approach would look like::